Tips for Getting your Home Photo Ready To Sell

 INTERIOR GUIDELINES :

-In general it is a good idea to minimize personal items on surfaces such as sideboards , that have a great many family pictures, etc.
+- Declutter!
+Minimize personal items on surfaces such as sideboards , that have a great many family pictures, etc. clear Unecessary extra furniture .

 Remove valuables that the owners do not wish to appear in published images.
-Clean up toys and pet toys and paraphernalia, pictures on fridges, etc. Flowers and other items that add color are welcome but remembering that ‘less is more’.
+Flowers and other items that add color are welcome but remembering that ‘less is more’.
 Large orchids in small rooms can actually get in the way if the camera has to be situated close-by.
 Remove cordless phones, wired appliances, phone chargers, etc., from walls and counters.

 - LIGHTS: If you prefer ‘lights on’ in images, turn on indoor lights in advance and replace any bulbs as necessary.

 - BEDROOMS: Beds made, smoothed and as lump free as possible.
 Nightstands and vanities should be cleared of family pictures, with the minimum of items visible.
-If walk-in closets are to be photographed they should appear neat and organized.
+In general I do not photograph closets but if they are a selling feature of the home and Ii walk-in closets are to be photographed they should appear neat and organized.
 Try to reduce visible clutter in kids’ bedrooms.

 - LIVING ROOM: Living room pillows should be orderly and fluffed.
 Surfaces should be dust-free